-Highlights from January 1, 2020 to the date of this Interim MD&A (in reverse chronological order):
+Highlights from January 1, 2020 to the date of this MD&A (in reverse chronological order):

-- On August 13, 2020, the Company announced the closing of a non-brokered private placement (the "Offering") of 8,250,700 common shares of the Company ("Common Shares") at a price of C\$2.15 per Common Share for aggregate gross proceeds of US\$13.3 million (approximately Cad\$17.8 million).
-Cormark Securities Inc., National Bank Financial Inc and A10 Group (defined below) acted as financial advisors to the Company and received a finder's fee with respect to certain orders of up to 7%, which, in aggregate, amounted to US\$945 thousand (approximately Cad\$1.2 million).
-The size of the Offering reflected an upsizing by one-third from the original intended shares announced on July 27, 2020 due to strong institutional investor demand. - On July 21, 2020, the Company announced the signing of a front-end engineering design contract ("FEED Contract") with Duro Felguera ("DF") for the second phase of early contractor involvement ("ECI") for the engineering, procurement and construction ("EPC") for the development of the Xuxa deposit and received a letter of intent from the Spanish export credit agency (CESCE) to provide financing for up to 85% of the amount of the FEED Contract.
-In addition, the Company announced that Primero Group Americas Inc. ("Primero", a subsidiary of Primero Group Ltd.) would be the nominated engineering firm in the FEED Contract.
+- On September 25, 2020, the Company announced a management appointment, two technical committee appointments and updates on the Board.
+The Company appointed Maria Jose Salum as its Chief Sustainability Officer, and Wes Roberts and Vicente Lobo as the Co-Chairs of its Technical Committee.
+In addition, the Company announced that (i) Maryse Belanger had resigned as Non-Executive Director and Vice Chairman of the Board to focus on her newly appointed executive position of Chief Executive Officer of the U.S. based exploration and development company Bullfrog Gold Corporation, a portfolio company of Barrick Gold Corporation, and (ii) Ana Cabral Gardner has been appointed as Co-Chairman of the Board, joining Calvyn Gardner, who also became Co-Chairman of the Board. - On August 13, 2020, the Company announced the closing of a non-brokered private placement (the "Offering") of 8,250,200 common shares of the Company ("Common Shares") at a price of C\$2.15 per Common Share for aggregate gross proceeds of US\$13.3 million (approximately Cad\$17.8 million).
+Cormark Securities Inc., National Bank Financial Inc and A10 Group (defined below) acted as financial advisors to the Company and received finders' fees with respect to certain orders of up to 7%, which, in aggregate, amounted to US\$945,000 (approximately Cad\$1.3 million).
+The size of the Offering reflected an upsizing by one-third from the original intended amount announced on July 27, 2020 due to strong institutional investor demand.